SunlayGGX/Storm/README.md

 - **density (positive float, falcultative)**: This is the rest density of the fluid in kg.m^-3.
 Default is 1.2754 kg.m^-3 which is the density of Dry air at 0 °C and normal ATM pressure.
 - **pressureK1 (positive zero-able float, falcultative)**: This is the pressure stiffness constant coefficient used when initializing the pressure using State equation.
 In formulas, it is often found as k1.
 Default is 50000.
 - **pressureK2 (positive zero-able float, falcultative)**: This is the pressure exponent constant coefficient used when initializing the pressure using State equation.
 In formulas, it is often found as k2.
 Default is 7.
+- **relaxationCoeff (positive zero-able float, falcultative)**: This is the relaxation coefficient (alias omega) used inside some Simulation methods when computing prediction pressures.
+It should be between 0.0 and 1.0 included.
+Default is 0.5.
 - **viscosity (positive float, falcultative)**: This is the dynamic viscosity of the fluid in N.s/m² (or Pa.s).
 Default is 0.00001715 N.s/m² which is the dynamic viscosity of Dry air at 0 °C and normal ATM pressure.
 - **soundSpeed (positive float, falcultative)**: This is the speed of sound inside the given fluid in m/s.
 Default is 331.4 m/s which is the speed of sound of Dry air at 0 °C) and normal ATM pressure (340 is for 15 °C).
 - **enableGravity (boolean, falcultative)**: Enable the gravity for the associated fluid particle system.
 Default is true.